aa-ag/googlesearch/README.md

 Python script to perform a Google/Youtube searches.
 Testing wheather those services get confused and become unable to target/profile me.

+# program structure

+Thinking of having an (for the time being) list of English words, and having a script search the web for a random amount of them.

 ### env

 - `conda create -n googlesearch`